Terms of Service

 10.3 Exclusions.
-THE LIMITATIONS OF LIABILITY SET FORTH IN SECTIONS 10.1 AND 10.2 SHALL NOT APPLY TO DAMAGES ARISING FROM CUSTOMER’S OBLIGATIONS WITH RESPECT TO CONFIDENTIALITY; (ii) CUSTOMER’S INFRINGEMENT OF ANY THIRD PARTY’S INTELLECTUAL PROPERTY OR PRIVACY RIGHTS, (iii) ARISING FROM CUSTOMER’S NEGLIGENCE, RECKLESSNESS, INTENTIONAL OR WILLFUL MISCONDUCT, OR (iv) CUSTOMER’S VIOLATION OF ANY APPLICABLE LAW.
+THE LIMITATIONS OF LIABILITY SET FORTH IN SECTIONS 10.1 AND 10.2 SHALL NOT APPLY TO DAMAGES ARISING FROM CUSTOMER’S OBLIGATIONS WITH RESPECT TO CONFIDENTIALITY; (ii) CUSTOMER’S INFRINGEMENT OF ANY INTELLECTUAL PROPERTY OR PRIVACY RIGHTS, (iii) ARISING FROM CUSTOMER’S NEGLIGENCE, RECKLESSNESS, INTENTIONAL OR WILLFUL MISCONDUCT, OR (iv) CUSTOMER’S VIOLATION OF ANY APPLICABLE LAW.

 11. Term and Termination.

 11.1 Termination for Cause.
 A Party may terminate this Agreement for cause: (i) upon 30 days written notice of a material breach to the other Party if such breach remains uncured at the expiration of such period; (ii) immediately if the other Party becomes the subject of a petition in bankruptcy or any other proceeding relating to insolvency, receivership, liquidation or assignment for the benefit of creditors; or (iii) in the case of Vendor, immediately without liability if Vendor determines, or reasonably believes in its sole and absolute discretion that Customer, a User, and/or a third party that has been granted access to the Services has violated the restrictions set forth in Section 5.2 herein or is otherwise suspected of developing a competing product.
 Upon any termination for cause by Customer, Vendor shall refund Customer any prepaid fees covering the remainder of the Subscription Term after the date of termination.
 If Vendor terminates the Agreement for cause pursuant to Section 11.1(iii), Customer shall not be entitled to any refund of any prepaid fees.

 11.2 Termination for Convenience.
-Customer may terminate an applicable order form, or the Agreement and all active subscriptions, or convenience upon 90 days prior written notice via email to the Vendor’s customer support team at [email protected].
+Customer may terminate an applicable order form, or the Agreement and all active subscriptions, for convenience upon 90 days prior written notice via email to the Vendor’s customer support team at [email protected].
 Upon the termination of the Agreement or an order form for convenience, Customer shall pay to Vendor all undisputed amounts due and payable hereunder, if any, and Vendor shall pay to Customer all amounts due and payable hereunder, such as the ratable refund of prepaid fees, if any.
 For greater certainty, termination of an order form under this Section 11.2 shall only terminate that specific order form; however, termination of this Agreement shall terminate all outstanding order forms.